glsoo/Autopilot/README.md

 ## Configuration (Required)

-Autopilot requires a `config.txt` file in the same folder as the executable.
+Synapto requires a `config.txt` file in the same folder as the executable.

-If this file is missing, the program will not start.
+Without one, it will create one by itself.

 ### Example `config.txt`:
 ```